Mental lexicon: Theories and perspectives

 In the spectrum theory, at one end "each phonological form is connected to one complex semantic representation", at the opposite end, homonyms and polysemes have their "own semantic representation[s]".

 The middle of the spectrum contains the theories that "suggest that related senses share a general or core semantic representation".
 The "dual coding theory (DCT)" contrasts multiple and common coding theories.
 DCT is "an internalized nonverbal system that directly represents the perceptual properties and affordances of nonverbal objects and events, and an internalized verbal system that deals directly with linguistic stimuli and responses".
 Others work around Chomsky's theory that "all syntactic and semantic features are included directly in the abstract mental representation of a lexical word".

+Recent models of the mental lexicon focus more on how a single cognitive function is processed across multiple neural systems instead as a single process under the influence of multiple neural systems.
+Connectionism sees lexical entries as the emergent properties of patterns of neural activation created through experience, rather than as discrete representations stored in memory; this leads to a better understanding of how neighbourhood size and frequency sensitivity are related.
+It also provides an alternative explanation for the way people use rules to access words compared to looking them up in a dictionary format.
+Hybrid models incorporate the distributed approach to learning along with more localised representations for common (high-frequency) or irregular forms of language.
+Thus, hybrid models offer a single explanation for both rule-based language behaviours as well as item-based language behaviours.

 Alternative theories

 Not all linguists and psychologists support the mental lexicon's existence and there is much controversy over the concept.
 In a 2009 article, Jeffrey Elman proposes that the mental lexicon does not exist at all.
 Elman suggests that because context, both linguistic and nonlinguistic, is fundamentally inseparable from language, the human mind should be viewed more holistically when discussing the storage of lexical information.
 In Elman's view, this is a more realistic approach than assuming that the mental lexicon stores every minute contextual detail about every single lexical item.
 Elman states that words are not observed "as elements in a data structure" that are "retrieved from memory, but rather as stimuli that alter mental states".